mmgen/mmgen-wallet/doc/wiki/install-linux/Install-Bitcoind.md

 	# Litecoin:
 	$ litecoin-cli help

-> Warning: If you're using an existing Bitcoin or Litecoin installation, **move
+> Warning: If you’re using an existing Bitcoin or Litecoin installation, **move
-> your wallet.dat out of harm's way** before starting the daemon.
+> your wallet.dat out of harm’s way** before starting the daemon.
 The new
 > wallet now created will be used as your **tracking wallet**.

-> If you're connected to the Internet, the daemon(s) will begin downloading and
+> If you’re connected to the Internet, the daemon(s) will begin downloading and
 > verifying the blockchain.
 This can take from several hours to several days
 > depending on the speed of your computer, the size of the blockchain(s) in
 > question and your Internet connection.
 You can speed up your initial block